#

 An employee’s security posture isn’t a fixed state.
 It changes from day to day, and even moment to moment.
 Factors like stress, workload, and workplace culture all influence an individual's decisions.
 The same person who diligently reports a suspicious email one day might click a malicious link the next when they are rushing to meet a deadline.
 Research confirms that human behavior is not static; it evolves based on context and experience.
 This is why one-off training sessions or static policies often fail.
 They don’t account for the fluid nature of human action, leaving your organization exposed.

-The Psychology Driving Human Risk
+The Psychological Drivers of Human Risk

 At its core, human risk is driven by predictable psychological patterns.
 Our brains are wired to take mental shortcuts, and these cognitive biases can lead to poor security decisions.
 For example, optimism bias might convince an employee that they won't be the target of an attack, while the pressure to be helpful can make them susceptible to a CEO fraud attempt.
 As studies on the psychology of cybersecurity show, emotional states like stress or urgency can impair judgment, making people more likely to ignore security protocols.
 Without understanding these underlying drivers, security teams are left treating symptoms instead of the root cause.